About This Cause

 “CommunityWise is a rare and incredibly valuable staple in the Calgary community.
 CommunityWise has led the way in offering space to marginalized groups long before societal access to space became a reality.” -Calgary Queer Arts Society

-CommunityWise is a nonprofit hub that, for 40 years, has existed to support and strengthen diverse grassroots groups and nonprofit organizations through our central location in the historic Old YWCA Building.
-We provide affordable office and community space, backbone infrastructure (shared internet, mailboxes, office equipment), and collaborative capacity-building programming to 90 member organizations.
+For 40 years, CommunityWise has existed to support and strengthen diverse grassroots groups and nonprofit organizations through our central location in the historic Old YWCA Building.
+We provide affordable office and community space, backbone infrastructure (shared internet, mailboxes, office and event equipment), and collaborative capacity-building programming to 85 member organizations while simultaneously serving as stewards of an 110 year old heritage building.

 Our overarching GOALS are to 1) support our members so that they are better able to achieve their own organizational goals and 2) contribute to making Calgary's grassroots and nonprofit sector more equitable.